Boat Safe is a community supported site. We may earn commission from links on this page, but we have confidence in all recommended products.

 As we mentioned above, there’s no skill level of sailor out there who would find a little extra knowledge not useful!
 These books can provide some great sailing knowledge for both beginners and experts, helping you become more competent on the water.

-Here, you’ll find expert knowledge on today’s most recent forms of gear, as well as up-to-date best practices for cruising, knot tying, boat and equipment care, and more.
-This book is packed with information you’ll need to know, as well as handy diagrams.
+Here, you’ll find expert knowledge on today’s most recent forms of gear and up-to-date best practices for cruising, knot tying, boat and equipment care, and more.
+This book is packed with information you’ll need to know and handy diagrams.
 It’s a perfect reference guide to keep on board in case of any emergency questions and a good investment for anyone curious to learn more about sailing.

 If you’re an avid sailor, there’s a chance you’ve heard of the world-famous Annapolis Sailing School.
-This school is considered America’s sailing capital and has been teaching people how to sail for decades now.
-This book contains all of the techniques this institution has perfected, aimed to make the reader a better, more confident sailor on the water.
+This school is considered America’s sailing capital and has taught people how to sail for decades.
+This book contains all of the techniques this institution has perfected to make the reader a better, more confident sailor on the water.

 This book is perfect for beginners, especially children, as it is a short yet effective little guidebook.
 It covers the most basic fundamentals and is a great first start for a novice.
 You’ll learn about proper boat maintenance and care, proper sailing terms, and some fundamental skills that will make you a sight to be seen on the water.